DragonMinded/smartoutlet/README.md

 ./fetchoutlet np-02b 10.0.0.100 1
 ```

-This will return the string "on" when the outlet is on, and "off" when the outlet is off.
+This will print the string "on" to stdout when the outlet is on, and "off" when the outlet is off.

 Turn on the third outlet of an APC AP7900 PDU that is at 10.0.0.125: